Literary-Insights/blog/src/content/blog/The Status Game_ On Social Position and Ho - Will Storr.txt-1.md

 ---
-title: The Status Game_ On Social Position and Ho - Will Storr
+title: The Status Game On Social Position and Ho - Will Storr
-slug: the-status-game_-on-social-position-and-ho-will-storr
+slug: the-status-game-on-social-position-and-ho-will-storr
 tags:
   - book-summary
 excerpt: ""